December 9th, 2008

-After much thought and delay due to foreseen and unforeseen circumstances, avoidable and unavoidable hurdles, I’m finally writing my first post.
-To state that I’m excited would be an understatement.
-When it came to deciding the subject of my first post, I thought what could be better than the rice kheer?
-Thoughts of luscious grains of fully cooked rice, blended with creamy condensed milk, exotic spices, dry fruits and nuts flooded my mind.
-And this is my tribute to the much revered dish that I cook so often and is wholeheartedly relished, savoured and devoured by my beloved R.
+After much thought and delay due to foreseen and unforeseen circumstances and avoidable and unavoidable hurdles, I'm finally writing my first post.
+To state that I'm excited would be an understatement.
+When deciding the subject of my first post, I thought what could be better than the rice kheer?
+Thoughts of luscious grains of fully cooked rice blended with creamy condensed milk, exotic spices, dry fruits and nuts flooded my mind.
+And this is my tribute to the much-revered dish I cook so often and is wholeheartedly relished, savoured and devoured by my beloved R.

 Widely known as chaval kheer in north India, payasa or payasam in Southern India, usually a bit thinner than its northern counterpart and Payesh in Bengal or simply kheer in most parts of India, it is cooked in homes across India with a few variations and combinations.
 It is even cooked in ancient Indian temples and is one of the most prized delicacies of the 2,000 year old Jagannatha temple in the Indian state of Orissa.